TheRealSvc/TheRealSvc/README.md

 - 👋 Hi, I’m @TheRealSvc
-- 👀 I’m interested in DataScience, Cloud Solutions, R, Python, Julia and JavaScript
+- 👀 I’m interested in DataScience, Cloud Solutions, R, Python, Julia, JavaScript and recently .NET development with C#
 - 🌱 I’m currently into Azure-IoT, especially for the Edge :-)
 - 📫 How to reach me svcoelln@yahoo.de
 - My product page: www.svcsolutions.de